earth-chris/xleaf/README.md

 pip install xleaf
 ```

 This may require a FORTRAN compiler.
-So on ubuntu could `sudo apt install gcc` and on macos you'd run `brew install gcc`.
+So on ubuntu you could run `sudo apt install gcc` and on macos you'd run `brew install gcc`.

 ---